 You must be at least a half-time employee (.5 FTE), AND be paid a minimum of $15,000/annum, AND you must sign up for the program of your choice within 30 days of your official start-date at Harvard, in order to access one of the Harvard programs.
 Please see Harvard Benefits.

-For the current Monthly Rates and Health Care Comparisons for eligible Harvard employees, please see this page.
+See this page for the current Monthly Rates and Health Care Comparisons for eligible Harvard employees.

 The Benefits office is at: